andrezeitz/z-dentist-milestone-4/README.md

 14. As a site admin, I want to be able to receive email when someone is contacting us from the contact page.
 * Result: TEST PASSED

-15. As a site admin, I want to be able to change the appointment time without having to cancel the booking.
+15. As a site admin, I want to be able to change the appointment time without to cancel the booking.
 * Result: TEST PASSED

 16. As a site admin, I want to see how many bookings still havent been accepted with a date yet.